APA has interests in a number of energy infrastructure vehicles:

 The Ethane Pipeline Income Fund is an ASX-listed registered managed investment scheme.
 Its sole operating asset is the 1,375 km Moomba to Port Botany Ethane Pipeline (Ethane Pipeline) that for much of its length occupies the same easement with the Moomba Sydney Pipeline.
 The Ethane Pipeline supplies ethane to a petrochemical facility at Port Botany under a long-term transportation agreement.
 APA currently operates and maintains the Ethane Pipeline under a long-term agreement.

-APA has a minority interest of 20.2%, with remaining interest comprising Marubeni Corporation (39.9%) and Osaka Gas Company Ltd (39.9%).
+APA has a minority interest of 20.2%, with remaining interest comprising ICG (39.9%) and Osaka Gas Company Ltd (39.9%).
 EII2 purchased the North Brown Hill wind farm project from AGL Energy.
-It has a long term (25 year) offtake arrangement with AGL Energy for both the electricity generated and the renewable energy credits produced.
+It has a long-term (25-year) offtake arrangement with AGL Energy for both the electricity generated and the renewable energy credits produced.

 GDI (EII) Pty Ltd

-In December 2011, APA sold the Allgas Gas Network into an APA minority owned unlisted investment vehicle - GDI (EII) Pty Ltd. APA maintains a 20% interest, with equity partners Marubeni Corporation and RREEF each holding a 40% interest.
+In December 2011, APA sold the Allgas Gas Network into an APA minority owned unlisted investment vehicle - GDI (EII) Pty Ltd. APA maintains a 20% interest, with equity partners Marubeni Corporation and Deutsche AWM each holding a 40% interest.

 The GDI Allgas Gas Network extends from Brisbane, south of the river, to the northern tip of New South Wales, with separate networks in Toowoomba and Oakey.
 The network includes some small extensions in Northern NSW (Northern Rivers).
 In addition, a small pipeline (1km) services an ammonium nitrate plant at Moura, Central Queensland.
-In total, the network includes over 3,000 kilometers of distribution mains supplying over 92,000 gas users.
+In total, the network includes 3,972 kilometres of distribution mains supplying 94,836 gas users.

-An expansion program of approximately $3 million per year on the GDI Allgas Gas Network is underway in the Gold Coast area, which will extend the distribution network to service up to an additional 1,100 new homes per year.
+Ongoing expansion work continues on the GDI Allgas Gas Network in the Gold Coast area to extend the distribution network to service up to an additional 1,100 new homes per year.